shathor/JShellStandalone/README.md

 # JShell Standalone
-JShell Standalone: Anything needed to run JShell independently is contained.
-The Java runtime is included and compressed using the jlink tool.
+Provides a standalone version of the JShell REPL.
+Anything needed to run JShell independently is contained, so there is no need to install the full JDK.
+A minimal Java runtime is embedded and compressed using the jlink tool.

+This minimal version consists only of the modules necessary to run JShell: "java.base", "jdk.zipfs" and "jdk.jshell".
+However the user can manually provide any JDK or custom module on startup with `--add-module`.

 Note that the startup time of JShell 10 was significantly improved.

 Caveat: The default JShell editor is not available.
 An editor can be set in JShell e.g. with `/set editor C:/Program Files (x86)/Notepad++/notepad++.exe`